What is art therapy?

 Beth Ann comes from the Great Lakes region, living in both Michigan and Ontario throughout her youth.
 Short attended Alma College for her undergraduate degrees, double majoring in Art and English.
 Short has a Masters in Art Therapy from Marylhurst University and is a nationally board certified Art Therapist (ATR-BC) with the Art Therapy Credentials Board and a member of the American Art Therapy Association.
 Short has worked in an array of community mental health settings as a QMHP, including: medical, outpatient, inpatient, juvenile justice, school-based settings and with at-risk youth.
 Short has worked with treatment teams, groups, couples, families and individuals.

-Currently Short has a small private practice out of the 100th Monkey Studio.
-Short also sits on the ATCB Credential Committee and is a part-time professor.
+Currently Short has a small private practice out of the 100th Monkey Studio and is a part-time professor.
 Contact us to discuss your creativity today!